-10.3 Self-inspection team:

-Management shall appoint a self-inspection team consisting of experts in their respective fields who are familiar with GMP.
-The members of the team may be appointed from inside or outside the company.
+- (k) calibration of instruments or measurement systems; - (l) recall procedures; - (m) complaints management; - (n) labels control; and - (o) results of previous self-inspections and any corrective steps taken. - 10.3.
+Self-inspection team- Management shall appoint a self-inspection team consisting of experts in their respective fields who are familiar with GMP.
+The members of the team may be appointed from inside or outside the company. - 10.4.
+Frequency of self-inspection- The frequency with which self-inspections are conducted may depend on company requirements but shall be at least once in a year.
+The frequency shall be stated in the procedure. - 10.5.
+Self-inspection report- A report shall be made at the completion of a self-inspection.
+The report shall include the following, namely:- - (a) self-inspection results; - (b) evaluation and conclusions; and - (c) recommended corrective actions. - 10.6.
+Follow-up action- There shall be an effective follow-up programme.
+The company management shall evaluate both the self-inspection report and the corrective actions as necessary. - 10.7.
+Quality audit- It may be useful to supplement self-inspections with a quality audit.

-10.4 Frequency of self-inspection:

-The frequency with which self-inspections are conducted may depend on company requirements but shall preferably be at least once a year.
-The frequency shall be stated in the procedure.

-10.5 Self-inspection report:

-A report shall be made at the completion of a self-inspection.
-The report shall include:

-- (a) self-inspection results;

-- (b) evaluation and conclusions;

-- (c) recommended corrective actions.

-10.6 Follow-up action:

-There shall be an effective follow-up programme.
-The company management shall evaluate both the self-inspection report and the corrective actions as necessary.

-10.7 Quality audit:

-It may be useful to supplement self-inspections with a quality audit.
 A quality audit consists of an examination and assessment of all or part of a quality system with the specific purpose of improving it.
 A quality audit is usually conducted by outside or independent specialists or a team designated by the management for this purpose.
-Such audits may also be extended to suppliers and contractors.

-10.8 Suppliers' audits and approval:

-- 10.8.1 The person responsible for quality control shall have responsibility, together with other relevant departments, for approving suppliers who can reliably supply starting and packaging materials that meet established specifications. - 10.8.2 Before suppliers are approved and included in the approved suppliers' list or specifications, they shall be evaluated.
+Such audits may also be extended to suppliers and contractors. - 10.8.
+Suppliers' audits and approval- - 10.8.1.
+The person responsible for quality control shall have responsibility, together with other relevant departments, for approving suppliers who can reliably supply starting and packaging materials that meet established specifications. - 10.8.2.
+Before suppliers are approved and included in the approved suppliers' list or specifications, they shall be evaluated.
 The evaluation shall take into account a supplier's history and the nature of the materials to be supplied.
-If an audit is required, it shall determine the supplier's ability to conform with good manufacturing practises standards.
+If an audit is required, it shall determine the supplier's ability to conform with good manufacturing practices standards.

+11. Personnel:

-The establishment and maintenance of a satisfactory system of QA and the correct manufacture and control of pharmaceutical products and active ingredients rely upon people.
+11.1.
+Principle-The establishment and maintenance of a satisfactory system of Quality Assurance (QA) and the correct manufacture and control of pharmaceutical products and active ingredients rely upon people.
 For this reason there must be sufficient qualified personnel to carry out all the tasks for which the manufacturer is responsible.
 Individual responsibilities shall be clearly defined and understood by the persons concerned and recorded as written descriptions.

-- 11.2.1 The manufacturer shall have an adequate number of personnel with the necessary qualifications and practical experience.
-The responsibilities placed on any one individual shall not be so extensive as to present any risk to quality. - 11.2.2 Responsible staff shall have its specific duties recorded in written descriptions and adequate authority to carry out its responsibilities.
+- 11.2.1.
+The manufacturer shall have an adequate number of personnel with the necessary qualifications and practical experience.
+The responsibilities placed on any one individual shall not be so extensive as to present any risk to quality. - 11.2.2.
+Responsible staff shall have its specific duties recorded in written descriptions and adequate authority to carry out its responsibilities.
 Its duties may be delegated to designated deputies with a satisfactory level of qualifications.
 There shall be no gaps or unexplained overlaps in the responsibilities of personnel concerned with the application of good manufacturing practices.
-The manufacturer shall have an organization chart. - 11.2.3 All personnel shall be aware of the principles of good manufacturing practises that affect them and receive initial and continuing training, including hygiene instruction, relevant to their needs.
-All personnel shall be motivated to support the establishment and maintenance of high quality standards. - 11.2.4 Steps shall be taken to prevent unauthorized people from entering production, storage and QC areas.
+The manufacturer shall have an organisation chart. - 11.2.3.
+All personnel shall be aware of the principles of good manufacturing practices that affect them and receive initial and continuing training, including hygiene instruction, relevant to their needs.
+All personnel shall be motivated to support the establishment and maintenance of high quality standards.

+11.2.4.
+Steps shall be taken to prevent unauthorised people from entering production, storage and QC areas.
 Personnel who do not work in these areas shall not use them as a passageway.

-11.3 Key personnel
+11.3.
+Key personnel-